-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Branson, Missouri.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process begins and ends with your finances.
+To realize your goal of owning a home, considering your credit score is a must along with the type of lender for which you'll qualify in Branson, Missouri.

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-This means you have three scores, one for each scoring model.
+You have a credit score with each of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-You'll still get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of someone having a near perfect FICO score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can qualify for a mortgage with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a superior credit score.

-Improving your credit is the best way to ease into buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at (417) 334-1374 and we can help you get on the right track to the home of your dreams.

-There are ways to improve your score.
-Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+You want a better score, but how do you get it?
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
+- Pay on time.
+Delinquent payments drastically drop your credit score.
 It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a bank.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the bulk of your debt taking up the balance one card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the majority of your debt sitting on a single card.

-- Store cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and keep up your payments, which will raise your credit.
-You should always avoid maintaining a large balance for more than a couple of billing cycles because these types of cards traditionally have a larger interest rate.
+- Department store cards and service station cards.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of maintaining a large balance for too long because these types of cards more than likely have a surprising interest rate.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Rob Robbins, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Rob Robbins, the loan process can be a stress-free experience so you, too, can become a homeowner.